How does Magento's Managed Cloud WAF (powered by Fastly) work?

 Web Application Firewalls (WAFs) prevent malicious traffic from entering sites and networks by filtering traffic against a set of security rules.
 Traffic that triggers any of the rules is blocked before it can damage your sites or network.

-Magento's Managed Cloud WAF provides a WAF policy with a ruleset designed to protect your Magento Commerce web applications from a wide range of attacks.
-We tailor our ruleset to match your traffic profile, and then make ongoing adjustments based on changes in the security environment.
+Magento's Cloud WAF provides a WAF policy with a rule set designed to protect your Magento Commerce web applications from a wide range of attacks.

 Is the WAF available for all Cloud customers?